Skip to main content

 Assess your inclusive teaching

 To create inclusive learning environments, critical reflection is necessary to uncover areas of strength and those in need of improvement.
-Loughran finds, “Reflection is effective when it leads the teacher to make meaning from the situation in ways that enhance understanding so that she or he comes to see and understand the practice setting from a variety of viewpoints.”
-Frequent reflection is necessary because creating inclusive learning environments is an ongoing process.
+Loughran finds, “Reflection is effective when it leads the teacher to make meaning from the situation in ways that enhance understanding so that she or he comes to see and understand the practice setting from a variety of viewpoints.”65 Frequent reflection is necessary because creating inclusive learning environments is an ongoing process.

-The self-reflection on social identity discussed in principle 1 should also be directed at one’s pedagogical practices and the equity and power dynamics in the classroom.
-Just as we can be unaware of our unconscious biases, we may be unaware of how they influence behaviors in the classroom unless we actively reflect.
-Using surveys; quick, formative assessments; peer observations; and other similar measures, faculty can regularly scrutinize, interrogate, and reflect on their practice so that they may improve.
+The self-reflection on social identity discussed in Principle 1 should also be directed at one’s pedagogical practices and the equity and power dynamics in the classroom.
+Just as we can be unaware of our unconscious biases, we may be unaware of how they influence behaviors in the classroom unless we actively reflect.66 Using surveys; quick, formative assessments; peer observations; and other similar measures, faculty can regularly scrutinize, interrogate, and reflect on their practice so that they may improve.

 Because student learning is affected by course climate, it is important to understand student perceptions and to recognize that different students may perceive climate differently from one another and from the instructor’s intended climate.
 Student feedback can uncover subtle behaviors and class interactions that leave students feeling unwelcome in the course or that negatively affect their learning.
-When practices intended to be inclusive do not affect students in a positive manner, it is crucial that instructors reflect critically and make changes.
+When practices intended to be inclusive do not affect students in a positive manner, it is crucial that instructors reflect critically and make changes.67

 Instructors can also solicit external feedback, reflection, and evaluation from peers or from a campus resource such as the Searle Center for Advancing Learning and Teaching.
-Outside observers not only can provide observations and data on your teaching practice and methods, but also can collaborate to create solutions.
+Outside observers not only can provide observations and data on your teaching practice and methods, but also can collaborate to create solutions.70

-When evaluating one’s inclusive teaching, the processes of meaningful evaluation and reflection can be adaptive (leading to improving practice), collaborative (learning from others), and transformative (responding to social, political, ethical, and moral issues) and lead to more inclusive learning environments.
+When evaluating one’s inclusive teaching, the processes of meaningful evaluation and reflection can be adaptive (leading to improving practice), collaborative (learning from others), and transformative (responding to social, political, ethical, and moral issues) and lead to more inclusive learning environments.71

 Teaching Strategies